Pneumonia: Causes, Symptoms & Support Strategies

 Chronic Dehydration

-Proper hydration is absolutely essential for your immune system, nervous system, circulation, energy levels, all organ functions, and your overall health.
+Proper hydration is absolutely essential for your immune system, nervous system, circulation, energy levels, all organ functions, and overall health.
 Chronic dehydration can lead to histamine access in your body.
 Histamine is a chemical that is involved with immune response in your body.

 When you are dehydrated and your organs are not getting enough fluids, histamine levels will increase.
 This may also increase inflammation, allergies, immune system problems, digestive issues, headaches, and chronic pain.
 Dehydration can make you more vulnerable to illness and may slow your recovery from health issues (7).